-Takeaways from Super Tuesday: Biden’s big bounce
+Takeaways from Super Tuesday: Joe Biden’s big bounce

 Her once ascendant campaign has been on a consistent downward trajectory, languishing at the bottom of the field in many states — sometimes even below Bloomberg, the object of her repeated scorn.

-She was in Michigan Tuesday night, delivering her standard stump speech as if nothing had changed.
+She was in Michigan on Tuesday night, delivering her standard stump speech as if nothing had changed.

 Her supporters hope she accumulates enough delegates to be a player and possible consensus nominee at a brokered convention.
 But candidates run for president, not convention broker.